Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: -dimensional AdS black holes spacetime surrounded by an anisotropic quintessence field

-The black holes solutions in a $d$-dimensional static spherically symmetric spacetime surrounded by a perfect fluid have been analyzed \cite{MoraisGraca:2017hrf} and then extended to charged AdS spacetimes \cite{Lin:2018coh}.
-However, we briefly discuss the $d$-dimensional static spherically symmetric black holes surrounded by perfect fluid in AdS spacetime \cite{MoraisGraca:2017hrf, Lin:2018coh}.
-The $d$-dimensional spherically symmetric Schwarzschild-Tangherlini-like line element reads
+The solutions for black holes in a $d$-dimensional static spherically symmetric spacetime surrounded by a quintessence field have been analyzed \cite{MoraisGraca:2017hrf} and subsequently extended to charged AdS spacetimes \cite{Lin:2018coh}.
+In this discussion, we focus on the $d$-dimensional static spherically symmetric black holes surrounded by a quintessence field in AdS spacetime \cite{MoraisGraca:2017hrf, Lin:2018coh}.
+The line element for a $d$-dimensional spherically symmetric Schwarzschild-Tangherlini-like solution reads